-Built in 2001, the North Fishing Site draws many anglers, paddlers, and other nature lovers due to its beautiful and convenient location near the north park entrance.
+Dating to the 1950s and with a dock built in 2001, the North Fishing Site draws many anglers, paddlers, and other nature lovers due to its beautiful and convenient location near the north park entrance.
 This popularity means that the facility needs upgrading to accommodate larger volumes and more intensive recreational use.